michaelblackstock/maximo-client-bootcamp/labs/03_creating_health_scores.md

 ![Image](../images/image_91.png)
 ---

+### Create the rest of the contributors listed below

 ### Total Cost of a Corrective Maintenance:

 * Using the same relationship above, we can create a new contributor for total cost of maintenance.
-Provide a name and description
+Provide a name and description.
+   - Name = {FirstInitial_First3LettersOfLastName}TCCM
 * Set the Object to Asset
 * Set the Data Source to Formula
 * For the formula, we will use the `RELATIONSHIP$ATTRIBUTE` syntax: `(CMWO$ACTTOTALCOST)/REPLACECOST`